john-science/mazelib/README.md

 ###### The Algorithm

-1. Put each cell in the first row into their own set.
+1. Put the cells of the first row each in their own set.
-2. Randomly join adjacent cells, but only if they are not in the same set.
-When joining adjacent cells, merge the cells of both sets into a single set.
+2. Join adjacent cells.
+But not if they are already in the same set.
+    Merge the sets of these cells.
-3. For each set, randomly create vertical connections downward to the next row.
-Each remaining set must have at least one vertical connection.
-The cells in the next row thus connected must share the set of the cell above them.
+3. For each set in the row, create at least one vertical connection down to the next row.
-4. Complete the next row by placing any remaining cells into their own sets.
+4. Put any unconnected cells in the next row into their own set.
-5. Repeat step 2-4 until the last row.
+5. Repeast until the last row.
-6. For the last row, join all adjacent cells that do not share a set, and omit the vertical connections.
+6. In the last row, join all adjacent cells that do not share a set.

 ###### Notes

 Results: perfect, unbiased

+This is a classic set-theory algorithm.
+It is not the fastest algorithm, as it requires relabeling whole sets of cells at every step.

+But this algorithm does have the fun advantage of being easy to bias in the X or Y directions with two little numbers: xbias and ybias, each between zero and one (0.5 is unbiased).

 #### Growing Tree